-Copyright and licensing matter to anyone who creates, curates, commissions, uses, publishes or shares content.
-This means that copyright and other rights underpin everything we do.
-How we then allow others to use our content and under what terms we use others content becomes intrinsic to content access and use, collections and information management and our digital literacy.
-In the digital age, rights management is therefore an important compliance issue as well as a growing business concern for all types of organisations.
+Copyright, licensing matter and data protection matter to anyone who creates, curates, commissions, uses, publishes or shares content.
+In the digital age, rights and data management is an important compliance issue as well as a growing business concern for all types of organisations.

 Managing Director: Naomi Korn